andrewckt/building-classfier-from-posters/README.md

 ## Next Steps
 Our VGG19 model performed quite well even though we only had around 7000 images for training it.

 We can try and collect more updated posters as well as posters from other countries' movies such as Indian and Korean movies and dramas for training.
 The genre categories can have comparatively equal distribution to reduce overfitting.
-I would also relook and update some of the genres.
-In our Parasite example which is a dark comedy, perhaps not too suitable to be labelled in the comedy category.
+I would also relook and update and sub categorise some of the genres such as Comedy which may be too broad.
+We see it appear many times in our results.
+In our Parasite example which is a dark comedy, perhaps not too suitable to be labelled in the same category as funnier comedies.

 ## Conclusion
 Using pre-trained weights and models for our VGG19 model, we managed to achieve slightly more accurate results.
 We could also extend the model to predict genres using posters of popular Korean dramas and movies.